On the rigidity of k-step nilpotent graph Lie algebras

 If the graph $G$ has connected components $G_1,\dots,G_l$, then $\g(k,G)\simeq \g(k,G_1)\oplus\dots\oplus\g(k,G_l)$ and in particular, each isolated vertex of $G$ corresponds to a 1-dimensional abelian factor of $\g(k,G)$.

-\begin{remark} The infinite dimensional (non-nilpotent) analog of these algebras were considered already in \cite{DK}.
+\begin{remark} The infinite dimensional (non-nilpotent) analogs of these algebras were considered already in \cite{DK}.
 Given $G$ one considers the free Lie algebra on $m$ generators, $L(m)$, the ideal $I$ of it generated by $E'$ and then the quotient

 Note that

 \end{remark}